Skip to main content

 How to find your Tennessee AAAD

 Tennessee has nine Area Agencies on Aging and Disability.
 They are regional offices.
-They help people find services by county, need, age, disability status, and local funding.
-The official Information and Assistance program explains how local specialists connect people to programs.
+They help people find services by county, need, age, disability status, caregiver support, and local funding.

 Use the statewide number first